 This means when the hand is pressed on its pipe takes the shape of the end of the pinion, and from then on that hand is matched to that pinion.
 Try swapping the hand to a different pinion and the chances are it’s not going to end up resetting bang on 12 as every centre wheel’s “D” is in a slightly different position.
 This makes a job like fitting a new chronograph centre wheel (a component that commonly fails) not so simple as the original hand will no longer reset to 12.
 Also fitting used hands to replace aftermarket ones will result in the same issue, a hand that won’t reset to bang on 12.

 The only solution is to try and reshape the hands pipe back to being circular, it sounds a simple job but it’s fraught with problems.
-The first of these is the age of the hands, I’m not sure if the metal becomes more brittle with the passage of time but what I do know is it’s amazing how many pipes split when they’ve been reshaped and pressed into position of a different pinion.
+The first of these is the age of the hands, I’m not sure if the metal becomes more brittle with the passage of time but what I do know is it’s amazing how many pipes split when they’ve been reshaped and pressed into position on a different pinion.
 The secret to any adjustment is actually reshaping the pipe, if you don’t have the correct tool then it’s nigh on impossible to do, in the early days I had some success using a pin vice but I think that was more good luck than good judgement!
 The third is no matter how good the reshaped pipe is the hand always wants to press back on in the position it came off, it takes some force to twist the hand whilst it’s being pressed down to overcome this problem.
 The tool to use is a collect/hand vice, these are miniature little vices that accept different size collets and are used to tighten hairspring collets or tighten hand pipes.

 The 6138 above has obviously had a NOS hand fitted, but it has been fitted badly which is very frustrating.

 Once the hand is removed it’s placed into the vice with the correct sized collet for the diameter of pipe.
 Then it’s nipped up gently and slackened off.